reppard/puppet-docker_systemd/README.md

 }
 ```

-The above example creates a data volume container named `httpd-data` from the
+The above example creates a data volume container named "httpd-data" from the
-`httpd` image.
-The systemd service for this is named `docker-httpd-data`.
+"httpd" image.
+The systemd service for this is named
+"docker-httpd-data.service".

+The following options are available for
+`docker_systemd::data_volume_container`:

+  * image: The name of the docker image to use.

 For more information about the data volume container pattern, see the
 official Docker documentation for